North Carolina Butterflies: Pictures and Identification Help

 picture of an Eastern-tailed Blue butterfly

-No differentiation of the Gossamer Wing butterflies is perfect.
+Of course, no differentiation of the gossamer wing butterflies is perfect.
 The Eastern-tailed blue, pictured, for example, has a hair like appendage at the bottom of the wing similar to hairstreaks.
 North Carolina’s Coral Hairstreak does not have that hair like appendage.

 Keeping those caveats in mind, the state does support a nice and diverse population of blues, coppers and hairstreaks that are listed below.

-Most of the Hairstreaks have only a limited distribution.
+Most of the hairstreaks have a limited distribution.
 The Gray, Red-banded and White-M are probably the most widely distributed species in the state.

 Eastern-tailed Blues and Summer Azures are the most common of the North Carolina blue butterflies.